-I met with a new surgeon this week at KU Cancer Center and discussed my latest colonoscopy.
+I met with a new colorectal surgeon this week at KU Cancer Center and discussed my latest colonoscopy and how I was considering a j-pouch vs ileostomy.
 I liked him a lot.
 He was smart and asked good questions.

 I challenged myself to set an appointment with a new doctor to get a new opinion.
 This isn't easy for me - I'm loyal to my past team.